 Issues in our current research on public finance include:

 - the effects of municipal mergers;

-- political representation and municipal services: we research how representation of various population and interest groups affects the policies implemented in municipalities;
+- political representation and municipal services: we look at how representation of various population and interest groups affects the policies implemented in municipalities;

 - housing policy and segregation: we examine the effects of the HITAS system:

 - how housing benefit affects housing quality and rents.

 - Public Employees as Politicians: Evidence from Close Elections

 - One or Two Tiers of Local Government? – The Cost Effects of a Regional Experiment